-The hotel is built on banks of the Kamagawa River on land that was gifted to the original owners in the early shogunate era five centuries ago.
-A highlight is the panoramic 180-degree views of the Higashiyama mountains in the East which turn a deep shade of imperial purple at sunset.
+The hotel is built on the banks of the Kamagawa River on land that was gifted to the original owners in the early shogunate era five centuries ago.
+A highlight is the panoramic 180-degree views of the Higashiyama mountains in the East, which turn a deep shade of imperial purple at sunset.

 Be pampered by oversized accommodation, fine gastronomic dining, immersive cultural experiences, and meticulous attention to detail.
 It is no wonder that it won “Best Design” in Virtuoso’s 2015 Best of the Best Hotel Awards, a year after its opening.

 After the Ritz-Carlton hotels outlined above, the St. Regis Osaka is probably the best Marriott Bonvoy hotel in Japan.
 It is located along the famed street of Midosuji, also known as the Champs Elysées of Osaka.

 Mixing comfort and refined Japanese aesthetics, this hotel is one of Osaka’s best, with its 160 rooms and suites elegantly appointed with refined furnishings and rich textures.
 Each room features opulent marble bathrooms with deep soaking tubs, walk-in closets, and picturesque city views.

 Through grand walnut doors opening from the hotel’s 12th-floor lobby, The St. Regis Bar welcomes guests to an enchanting environment.
 Try their signature Shogun Bloody Mary designed for St. Regis Osaka.